Elizabeth Siddal: Exhibitions and collections

 A retrospective of Siddal's work was curated by Jan Marsh in 1991 at the Ruskin Gallery in Sheffield.

 Rosalie Glynn Grylls bought some of Siddal's works at auction in 1961.
 These works became part of Wightwick Manor, donated by her husband, Geoffrey Mander, and her to the National Trust.
 A 2018 exhibition, "Beyond Ophelia", curated by National Trust Assistant Curator Hannah Squire, ran for nine months and featured twelve artworks by Siddal and owned by the National Trust.
 Only the second solo exhibition of her work, the exhibition examined Siddal's career, artistic style, subject matter, and recognition of the challenges she faced as a female artist.

 Siddal was among the women featured in the 2019 Pre-Raphaelite Sisters exhibition at London's National Portrait Gallery.

 In 2023, the Tate Gallery had an exhibition The Rossettis which included 17 of Siddal's works.
+The exhibition travelled later that year to the Delaware Art Museum, which was the first time the material was assembled and displayed in the US.